huggingface/transformers/docs/source/add_new_model.rst

         model_pointer.weight.shape == pretrained_weight.shape
    ), f"Pointer shape of random weight {model_pointer.shape} and array shape of checkpoint weight {pretrained_weight.shape} mismatched"

-In addition, you should also print out the names of both weights to make sure they match, *e.g.*
+Besides, you should also print out the names of both weights to make sure they match, *e.g.*

 .. code:: python